roldel/alpine-VPS-manager/alpine_os_vps_installation.md

 1. Download and Verify Alpine Image

 2. Prepare Access to GRUB menu
-    - Check GRUB configuration, ensures access to GRUB menu options upon reboot
+    - Check GRUB configuration, ensures GRUB menu display upon reboot

 3. Setup Alpine Boot:
-    - Configure GRUB to boot from the downloaded ISO image, which will attempt to launch an Alpine live environment running from RAM. **Initial attempts fails**.
+    - Configure GRUB to boot from the downloaded ISO image, which will attempt to launch an Alpine live environment running from RAM. **The initial attempt fails**

 4. Post-Boot File Manipulation and Mounting:
-    - The initial boot attempt fails because the system requires files from the ISO image, that are not automatically retrieved in this setup.
+    - The initial boot attempt fails because the system requires files from the ISO image, that are not automatically retrieved in this setup
-    - This failure will present the initramfs emergency recovery shell.
+    - Upon failure the initramfs emergency recovery shell is presented
-    - Within the initramfs shell, manually load the ISO into RAM and make it available as a loopback device, simulating a plugged-in CD-ROM.
+    - Within the initramfs shell, manually load the ISO into RAM and make it available as a loopback device, simulating a plugged-in CD-ROM

 5. Operational Live Environment and Full Installation:
     - The live environment is now operational.
-Though non-persistent, it comprises all the required files and tool to finalize the installation
+Though non-persistent, it comprises all the required files and tools to finalize the installation

     - Initiate the full installation by using the Alpine installer tool.